-To ensure the immediate safety of the participating subjects, 12-lead safety ECGs, in most cases evaluated on site by the investigator, remain an important part of FIH trials.
-With the R(3) revision of ICH E14 from 2015,2 FIH studies can now also be used to conclusively exclude that a new drug has a clinically concerning effect on ECG parameters, including the QTc interval.
+To ensure the immediate safety of participating subjects, 12-lead safety ECGs, in most cases evaluated on-site by the investigator, remain an important part of FIH trials.
+With the R(3) revision of ICH E14 from 20152, FIH studies can now also be used to conclusively exclude that a new drug has a clinically concerning effect on ECG parameters, including the QTc interval.

-When using a study without a positive control (eg, an FIH SAD or MAD study) to provide conclusive evidence of the absence of a clinically relevant effect on QTc (ie, an effect of <10 msec), and thereby replacing the TQT study, some key elements must be met: "There are data characterizing the response at a sufficiently high multiple of the clinically relevant exposure" [see Question 5.1 in ICH E14 Q&A (R3)]2.
+When using a study without a positive control (e.g., a FIH SAD or MAD study) to provide conclusive evidence of the absence of a clinically relevant effect on QTc (i.e., an effect < 10 msec), and thereby replacing the TQT study, some key elements have to be met 2 :

+There are data characterizing the response at a sufficiently high multiple of the clinically relevant exposure [see Question 5.1 in ICH E14 Q&A (R3)]2.

-Based on regulatory precedents, a 2-fold margin between achieved levels in the SAD/MAD study and levels under high clinical exposure is often deemed sufficient.
-The FDA's definition of high clinical exposure is now detailed in the recently endorsed S7B/E14 Q&A document: "High clinical exposure: exposure (Cmax,ss) achieved when the maximum therapeutic dose is administered in the presence of the intrinsic or extrinsic factor (eg, organ impairment, drug-drug interaction, food effect, etc.) that has the largest effect on increasing Cmax.ss."27,28 When sufficiently high concentrations cannot be achieved because of concerns over safety, tolerability, or saturating absorption, for example, the ongoing revision presents another option: "...a nonclinical integrated risk assessment can be used as supplementary evidence...; in summary, the nonclinical studies should include (1) a hERG assay, following best practice considerations (see ICH S7B Q&A 2), that shows low risk as defined in ICH S7B Q&As 1.1-1.2
+Based on regulatory precedents, a 2-fold margin between achieved levels in the SAD/MAD study and the High clinical exposure is often deemed sufficient.
+FDA's definition of High clinical exposure is now detailed in the recently endorsed S7B/E14 Q&A document ^{27,28}: 'High clinical exposure: exposure (Cmax,ss) achieved when the maximum therapeutic dose is administered in the presence of the intrinsic or extrinsic factor (e.g. organ impairment, drug-drug interaction, food effect, etc.) that has the largest effect on increasing Cmax,ss'.
+When sufficiently high concentrations cannot be achieved due to e.g., safety, tolerability, or saturating absorption), the ongoing revision, however, opens another option 27: '...a nonclinical integrated risk assessment can be used as supplementary evidence.; in summary, the nonclinical studies should include (1) (1) a hERG assay, following best practice considerations (see ICH S7B Q&A 2), that shows low risk as defined in ICH S7B Q&As 1.1-1.2 and (2) no evidence of QTc prolongation in an in vivo assay conducted according to ICH S7B at exposures that cover high clinical exposures (see ICH S7B Q&As 1.1 and 3;....27